 The Road and Bridge Fund accounts for financial activity related to the construction and maintenance of the County road system, including County state-aid highways and County roads.
-The fund balance in the Road and Bridge Fund decreased \$2,722,096 prior to the inventory adjustment, due primarily to more than expected highways and streets expenditures.
+The fund balance in the Road and Bridge Fund increased \$1,265,166, due primarily to greater than anticipated intergovernmental revenue.